carbon-design-system/carbon-website-archive/src/content/patterns/filtering/filtering.md

 title: Filtering
 ---

-<page-intro>**Filtering** is the mechanism by which a user adds or removes data items from a displayed data set by turning on and off certain predefined attributes.</page-intro>
+**Filtering** is the mechanism by which a user adds or removes data items from a displayed data set by turning on and off certain predefined attributes.

 ## Selecting filters